jamesmcm/jamesmcm.github.io/content/blog/2025-06-27-no-ipv4/index.md

 the connection to fail when you actually try to connect with HTTPS for example.

-You can think of this like the weight limit that a postal service has.
-If you want to send a 20kg package to a friend in another country, it's not just enough that your local postal service will accept such a heavy package, the international airmail service and your friend's local postal service must also accept it - or it won't arrive.

-Note this is a bigger issue for tunnelled traffic like Wireguard since we are adding ~32 bytes of overhead from the encapsulation (heavy double-packaging in the above analogy) and are also unlikely to receive any Path MTU Discovery (PMTUD) messages from intermediate routers, which would inform us of MTU issues and let us adjust it automatically, since these Internet Control Message Protocol (ICMP) messages will not be routed back through the tunnel.
+Note this is a bigger issue for tunnelled traffic like WireGuard since we are adding ~32 bytes of overhead from the extra encapsulation (heavy double-packaging in the above analogy) and are also unlikely to receive any Path MTU Discovery (PMTUD) messages from intermediate routers, which would inform us of MTU issues and let us adjust it automatically, since these Internet Control Message Protocol (ICMP) messages are often dropped by firewalls.

 The minimum MTU fixed in the specification of IPv6 is 1280, so this should always work for a tunnel over IPv6.